 The course itself was a pleasant surprise because it offered something different than anywhere else I played over the weekend.
 I didn’t really know anything about it going in, but I quickly learned this was the course I should have played in the morning instead of the much less desirable Huukan just up the road.

-Los Lagos features a solid, simplistic links style design.
+Los Lagos features a solid links style design.
+It’s remarkably simplistic and subtle in its architecture considering it was supposedly designed by Ted Robinson, Sr. Simplicity and subtlety are usually not qualities his courses are known for.
 The fairways are wide and the greens don’t feature too much undulation, so it’s not overly challenging.
 The biggest component of challenge here is definitely dependent on how hard the wind is blowing.
 In tamer conditions, it’s a relatively benign course where a good score can easily be posted.

 Aesthetically, Los Lagos has some good and bad qualities.
 The course is a centerpiece to a neighborhood, which still appears to be in the early stages of development.
 I’m not sure if it’s relatively new or one that kind of petered out during the housing downturn.
 There are a few scattered houses around the course and plenty of surrounding land that looks to be graded for new construction.
 It doesn’t look too great at this point.